cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

     of the private key `skR` is assured that the ephemeral shared key is known only to the holder of the private key corresponding to `pkI`
+  - Nenc: The length in octets of an encapsulated key from this KEM
+  - Npk: The length in octets of a public key for this KEM

 * A Key Derivation Function:
   - Extract(salt, IKM): Extract a pseudorandom key of fixed length